slateci/slateci.github.io/_posts/2021-01-27-persistent-volumes.md

 <!--end_excerpt-->

-SLATE uses containers to run applications, which are ephemeral.
-Without an external volume, the container writes data locally, and that data is lost when the container is shut down or fails.
-In SLATE, if an application container fails, it is relaunched.
-Without a persistent volume, any data written to disk is not available to the relaunched instances of that application.
-Persistent volumes live outside the container and are mounted to a directory within the application container.
-If the application is relaunched, the persistent volume will again be mounted, making the data available to the new instance.
-An application instance can also be deleted and a new one created with the same persistent volume.
-We often see this when upgrading software or changing the configuration.

-## Command Line Interface
+## Persistent Volumes in K8s

+Persistent Volumes is a Kubernetes [concept](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), it is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+Persistent Volumes have a lifecycle that are independent of an application.

+## Create a Persistent Volume

-To add a persistent volume to an application through the CLI, we first create the persistent volume.
-Then we add the name of the volume to the configuration file of the application we are launching.
+In SLATE, we provide this functionality in the CLI and the web Portal.
+In this blog post we will use the CLI to setup a persistent volume.
+To add a persistent volume to an application, we first create the persistent volume, then we add the name of the volume to the configuration file of the application we are launching.

+To see what options are available in SLATE, I recommend using the -h flag.

 ```
 $ slate -h